-Agent oriented applications and agent-based systems are increasingly demanding security guarantees that concern confidentiality, integrity, availability, accounting and non-repudiation in order to be deployed in applications such as e-commerce.
+Agent oriented applications and agent-based systems are increasingly demanding security guarantees that concern confidentiality, integrity, availability, accounting and non-repudiation in order to be deployed in application domains such as e-commerce and e-business in general.

-The main security needs come from the specific properties of agents and agent systems, such as the distributed and open characteristics of agent-based applications, the inherent social interactivity of agents, and the fact that agents may act autonomously while at the same time representing some user or other principal.
+The main security needs may be complicated by the specific properties of agents and agent systems, such as the distributed and open characteristics of agent-based applications, the inherent social interactivity of agents, and the fact that agents may act autonomously while at the same time representing some user or other principal.